NotRequiem/clkdtc/README.md

 Covariance between intervals and statistics: Measure of the relationship between mouse click intervals and other statistical properties.

-Recurrence Rate, Determinism, Laminarity: Recurrence Quantification Analysis (RQA) measures calculated from recurrence plots derived from mouse click intervals. **This might be changed by Wavelet Analysis or nonlinear measures such as Lyapunov exponent in the future, i have to test.**
+**To test:** Wavelet Analysis and nonlinear measures such as Lyapunov exponent

 # Useless statistics to get in Autoclicker detection
+## RQA (RR, LAM AND DET)
+This was highly tested to detect if the recurrencePlot and its math formulas to calculate each variable are accurate enough to detect repeated patterns in clicking data (note that these values range from 0 to 1).
+CRP proved to be better at capturing both regularity and randomness in the click patterns.

 ## Rényi entropy or Tsallis entropy
 You should use Shannon entropy, as it measures the average amount of information produced by a random variable in a straightforward way.
 In the context of click intervals, it **directly** quantifies the uncertainty associated with the distribution of intervals, this algorithm is therefore easier to implement and faster to run.